skalenetwork/skale-contracts/python/README.md

 This object is used to provide the desired [network](#network), [project](#project) and [instance](#instance) using it's [alias](#alias) or direct address.

-By instanciating a particular instance, it can be queried for information (address, ABI or Contract object) about a particular contract by it's name.
+By instantiating a particular instance, it can be queried for information (address, ABI or Contract object) about a particular contract by it's name.

 ### Usage Example